helloelora/flow-matching-image-generation/README.md

-# Flow Matching for Image Generation
+# Flow matching for image generation

-**Conditional Flow Matching vs. Diffusion Models: A Systematic Comparison**
+**Conditional Flow Matching vs. Diffusion Models: a systematic comparison**

 > Implementation of Conditional Flow Matching (CFM) from scratch, benchmarked against DDPM and DDIM on CIFAR-10, with a focus on the trade-off between sampling speed (NFE) and generation quality (FID).